Creating a new character

 Updating your character avatar

-Instead of using regular meshes directly from Unreal, we use an interoperable avatar system, where character models are downloaded via Urls.
+Instead of using regular meshes directly from Unreal, we use an interoperable avatar system, where character models are downloaded via URLs.
 (See Avatars).
 The following is some guidance on how that flow works

 Creating an MML Avatar